 This post may contain affiliate links.
 Read our disclosure here.

-The market for streaming TV is booming with so many providers like Netflix, Amazon Prime, Hulu, and Disney+.
+The market for streaming TV is overwhelming with so many providers like Netflix, Amazon Prime, Hulu, and Disney+.
 For consumers though our monthly cost is only going up as we keep adding on services.
-This year I want folks to really think about how much you are paying for entertainment.
+I really want to really think about how much you are paying for entertainment.

 Note: All of these services have ads.
 That is why these channels are free.
 The larger services have better ads that you will notice are much more diverse than the smaller services, where you may watch the same advertisement for the same medicine three times in a row before you get to another ad break where you watch the same advertisements another four times in a row.
 While it may be a little annoying, keep in mind that ads are how these services make money, which keeps them free for you!